Check Your Qualifications

 Now: Prayer is a different matter — prayer is often best done alone.
 Life can often knock us to our knees, which is the correct position for prayer.
 So when life knocks you to your knees, stay in that position.
 Or get yourself to that proper position.
 And pray.
 Out loud.
-In adverse circumstances, don’t pray for what you specifically believe you want or need because clearly you are clueless in that regard.
+In adverse circumstances, don’t pray for what you specifically feel you want or need because clearly you are clueless in that regard.
 (And remember: “Answered prayers cause more tears than unanswered ones.”)

-Pray for a light, a beacon, vision, a flashlight — that way however you are lost in the dark you’ll have a source of illumination to see your way out of the dark.
+Pray for a light, a beacon, vision, a flashlight — that way however you are lost in the dark, you’ll have a source of illumination to see your way out of the dark.
 When you’re done praying, don’t be so self-pitying in that annoyingly egocentric manner that you forget to say “thank you” in advance for the help.
-Then get on with your life, thanking the Lord Almighty for the fact that your frikkin’ alive!
+Then get on with your life, thanking the Lord Almighty for the fact that you’re frikkin’ alive!

-But pay attention!
+But pay attention.
 When enlightenment dawns on a way out of the dark and you ergo don’t need to be wandering around in the dark anymore, you need to move on it.
 If you snooze you do lose.
 If you aren’t paying attention, you will miss the boat.
 And don’t forget to say “thank you” again and again.
 It isn’t like you’re entitled to the help just because you’re supposedly so wonderful and special in accord with your own little myopic delusional reality.
 Again: Pay attention, and act on it!
 For as Rabbi David A. Cooper has eloquently written, GOD IS A VERB.

 Prayer should be a component of your daily practice, preferably at a consistent time.
 Prayer should be a habit, a discipline.
 Express thanks if you aren’t encountering adversity, express thanks for visions and flashlights as applicable, pray for those on your prayer list.